InGameVietnam/Android-InGameSDKLib/README.md

 　　　　...........................
 　　</application>
 ```
 ###III.
-Declare variables, initialization and call SDK function from your application
+Declare variables, initiate and call SDK function from your application
 <b>Create ```Receiver.java``` to receive events from the SDK</b>

 ```